Try Out Our NEW Disneyland Ticket Calculator!

 The Lunching Pad | Quick Service Restaurant

 Tucked underneath the Tomorrowland Transit Authority and the Astro Orbiter, The Lunching Pad is a small quick-service location with some outdoor seating in the middle of Tomorrowland.
-Options are limited to hot dogs, a Pulled Pork Sandwich, Mickey and warm cream-cheese-stuffed pretzels, and slushies.
+Despite its size, however, options are surprisingly unique, featuring a variety of specialty hot dogs in unique variations like banh mi, Cuban-style and queso fundido.
+Warm pretzels and slushies round out the menu.

 Tomorrowland Terrace Restaurant | Quick Service Restaurant